lordtoran/wapamux-tools/README.md

 **My desktop tends to lag a lot while wapamux processes very large files**

-Since 0.3.5, wapamaux renices itself to 19 (lowest process priority) by default, as its primary purpose is processing large file batches in the background.
+Since 0.3.5, wapamux renices itself to 19 (lowest process priority) by default, as its primary purpose is processing large file batches in the background.
 Depending on how your operating system's kernel was configured, you may still have a responsive user interface, or less so.
 If you run Linux